screeley44/setupvm-dev/README.md

 Simple, quick and dirty shell script to provision/configure local or cloud based instance of VM to run single node development cluster from source code for OpenShift/Kubernetes.
 This script will setup/automate and configure a complete dev environment based on the normal prereqs (i.e. subscription manager, yum installs, go install, etc...) and allow developers to change/update source and switch between K8 and Origin.

-Use this for RHEL 7.x instances using normal dev type setup (i.e. hack/local-up-cluster.sh for K8 and openshift start for origin).
+Use this for RHEL 7.x or Centos instances using normal dev type setup (i.e. hack/local-up-cluster.sh for K8 and openshift start for origin).

 # How To Run